 In general, the following applies: No import prohibitions or restrictions must preclude the importation.

-In the case of consignments up to a value of € 22, the duty exemption does not apply to alcoholic products, tobacco and tobacco products, perfumes and eau de toilette.
+In the case of consignments up to a value of € 22, the duty exemption (which exist until 30 June 2021) does not apply to alcoholic products, tobacco and tobacco products, perfumes and eau de toilette.

 In case of private gift consignments (up to € 45), the following maximum amounts apply: